 Oh, the places youth could go!

-By Janet Lane, Director, Centre for Human Capital, Canada West Foundation & Riya Ganguly, Vice-President, Strategy & Innovation, Edmonton Global & Stephany Laverty, Policy Analyst, Canada West Foundation
+Janet Lane, Director, Human Capital Centre, Canada West Foundation, Riya Ganguly, Vice-President, Strategy & Innovation, Edmonton Global and Stephany Laverty, Policy Analyst, Canada West Foundation

 For most of the last 50 years, an average of 8,000 youth aged 15-29 came to Alberta from other provinces.
 That all changed in 2016 when the province began to experience a net loss of youth.